Castelo Branco, Portugal: History

 Castelo Branco gets its name from the prior existence of a Luso-Roman castrum or fortified settlement called Castra Leuca, on the summit of the hill of Colina da Cardosa.
 The population grew on the slopes of this hill.

 Little is known of the history before 1182.
 There is, nevertheless, a document, from this date, mentioning the donation to the Templars of a piece of land called Vila Franca da Cardosa, by a noble Fernandes Sanches.
-In 1213 it received its autonomy or foral and the name Castel-Branco appears for the first time.
+In 1213 it obtained a foral granting it autonomy and the name Castel-Branco appears for the first time.
 Pope Innocent III confirmed this in 1215 giving it the name of Castelo Branco.

 It was around this time that the Templar Knights built the walls and the castle.

+Historically, Castelo Branco was home to a Jewish community, until its forced conversion.
+After 1496, Castelo Branco became an important center for marranos, Jews who had converted to Christianity publicly, but still practiced Judaism secretly.
+These practiced continued for hundreds of years, until the 1920s, when many descendants of Marranos returned to practicing Judaism openly and more traditionally.
+The local museum in Castelo Branco contains a stone with a Hebrew inscription from the synagogue of Belmonte, dated to the year 1297.

 In 1510 a new foral was conceded by Manuel I and in 1642 the town acquired the status of Vila de Castelo Branco.

 In 1771 Castelo Branco became a city and a bishopric (see below) until 1881.

 In 1858 a telegraph line was opened between Abrantes and Castelo Branco and in 1860 the city received its first public lighting.

 In 1959 it became capital of the district of the same name.

-Ecclesiastical History
+Ecclesiastical history

-Pope Clement XIV created the diocese of Castelo Branco on 1771.06.07.
+Pope Clement XIV created the diocese of Castelo Branco on 1771-06-07.

-On 1881.09.30 it was suppressed and its territory merged into the then Diocese of Portalegre, which adopted its title, becoming the present Diocese of Portalegre-Castelo Branco, and made the former Cathedral of Castelo Branco, dedicated to St. Michael the Archangel, its Co-cathedral.
+On 1881-09-30 it was suppressed and its territory merged into the then Diocese of Portalegre, which adopted its title, becoming the present Diocese of Portalegre-Castelo Branco, and made the former Cathedral of Castelo Branco, dedicated to St. Michael the Archangel, its Co-cathedral.

-It has had the following residential Bishops :
+It has had the following residential Bishops: